-In our example, the instances of broken lamps may be used to denote success as a way of showing that a high proposition of the lamps in the consignment is broken. and that there is a low probability of getting a lamp with zero breakages.
+In our example, the instances of broken lamps may be used to denote success as a way of showing that a high proportion of the lamps in the consignment is broken. and that there is a low probability of getting a consignment of lamps with zero breakages.

 Example of Binomial Distribution

 Suppose, according to the latest police reports, 80% of all petty crimes are unresolved, and in your town, at least three of such petty crimes are committed.
 The three crimes are all independent of each other.
 From the given data, what is the probability that one of the three crimes will be resolved?

 The first step in finding the binomial probability is to verify that the situation satisfies the four rules of binomial distribution: